 The album closes with the other half of the double-A side, Star, a song that includes Professor Brian Cox on piano (always the physicist) although oddly he doesn’t appear in the video).
 This is a big piano ballad, and it’s perfectly tucked here at the end.
 Whilst it does feel a little bit like a lost Elton John song, Peter really does do a fantastic job with this song.
 His voice is strong and flawless here.
 A fantastic ending.

 Over all, this album is a wonderful slice of early 90’s dance pop.
-It’s loaded with huge vocals, house pianos and dance beats, and that undoubtedly gave it such success upon release.
+It’s loaded with huge vocals, house pianos and dance beats, that make it perfectly catchy, and that undoubtedly gave it such success upon release.

 What’s odd here is that it took D:Ream some while to achieve their proper mainstream success from the singles.. but they got there in the end.
-A great album!
+It’s a great album!